 3.1) Domain redirection through cPanel Redirects

-Refer to following video tutorial to redirect your domain’s visitors from a source URL to a target URL through cPanel Redirects.
+Refer to the following video tutorial to redirect your domain’s visitors from a source URL to a target URL through cPanel Redirects.

 https://manage.accuwebhosting.com/knowledgebase/1995/How-to-setup-domain-redirects-in-cPanel.html